IdentityServer/Documentation/docs/configuration/authenticationOptions.md

        * `AllowRememberMe`: Indicates whether the "remember me" option is presented to users on the login page.
 If selected this option will issue a persistent authentication cookie.
 Defaults to `true`.
           * If this setting is in use then the user's decision (either yes or no) will override the `IsPersistent` setting.
 In other words, if both `IsPersistent` and `AllowRememberMe` is enabled and the user decides to not remember their login, then no persistent cookie will be issued.
        * `RememberMeDuration`: Duration of the persistent cookie issued by the "remember me" option on the login page.
 Defaults to `30` days.
+* `EnableSignOutPrompt`
+   * Indicates whether IdentityServer will show a confirmation page for sign-out.
+When a client initiates a sign-out, by default IdentityServer will ask the user for confirmation.
+This is a mitigation technique against "logout spam".
+Defaults to `true`.
+* `EnablePostSignOutAutoRedirect`
+  * Gets or sets a value indicating whether IdentityServer automatically redirects back to a validated post_logout_redirect_uri passed to the signout endpoint.
+Defaults to `false`.
+* `PostSignOutAutoRedirectDelay`
+  * Gets or sets the delay (in seconds) before redirecting to a post_logout_redirect_uri.
+Defaults to `0`.